forwards/workshops/Computing_requirements.md

 **For Windows with no admin rights**

-Download the latest Rtools installer, `Rtools.exe`, from https://cran.r-project.org/bin/windows/Rtools/.
+Download the latest (recommended) Rtools installer, `Rtools.exe`, from https://cran.r-project.org/bin/windows/Rtools/.
 Run the installer keeping the default settings.

 **For Windows with admin rights**

-Download the latest Rtools installer, `Rtools.exe`, from https://cran.r-project.org/bin/windows/Rtools/.
+Download the latest (recommended) Rtools installer, `Rtools.exe`, from https://cran.r-project.org/bin/windows/Rtools/.
 Run the installer making the following selections: keep the default settings for the installation location and components to install; check the box to add rtools to the system PATH.